yaronf/I-D/STAR/draft-sheffer-acme-star.md

 TBD: larger logs and how to deal with them.

 # Security Considerations

-## STAR Protocol Authentication

-The STAR protocol allows its client to obtain certificates bearing the DNO's identity.
-Therefore strong client authentication is mandatory.

-When multiple NDCs may connect to the same DNO, the STAR protocol's authentication must allow the DNO to distinguish between different NDCs.
-Among other benefits, this allows to DNO to cancel a STAR registration for one of its clients instead of all of them.

 ## Restricting CDNs to the Delegation Mechanism
 {: #restricting-cdns}